Mikasa Ackerman: Appearances

+In Attack on Titan

-Mikasa is Eren's childhood friend who was taken in by his family after seeing her parents brutally murdered by human traffickers.
-Though not explicitly stated to be adopted by the Jaegers within the series, it is shown that she at least felt a strong sense of gratitude toward them as caretakers, as well as Eren, who had saved her life and given her an iconic scarf.
-Her parents' tragic deaths had an overwhelming influence on her, causing her to lose her innocence and realize the world's cruelty.
-This caused her personality to become more quiet and withdrawn, maintaining a stoic expression except when it comes to Eren and her friends.
+Mikasa is Eren's childhood friend taken in by his family after seeing her parents brutally murdered by human traffickers.
+She is shown to feel gratitude toward them as caretakers, as well as Eren, who had saved her life and given her an iconic scarf.
+Before living with the Yeager family, Mikasa had appeared to be a cheerful, outgoing, and gentle child; but her parents' tragic deaths had an overwhelming influence on her, causing her to lose her innocence and realise the world's cruelty.
+This caused her to become quieter and more withdrawn, maintaining a stoic expression except when it comes to Eren and her friends.
 As Eren's committed caretaker, she feels compelled to follow and protect him at all costs, even joining him in the Survey Corps.
 Graduating from the Training Corps at the top of her class, she is regarded by officers as an unprecedented genius and prodigy, easily worth a hundred soldiers in battle.